 I really enjoy the opportunity to work outside, meet people throughout the state, and do science that applies to groundwater issues.

-My current projects can be explored through this story map:
+My current projects can be explored through this interactive map:

 Read about my work